ENGINEER YOUR OWN PATH

 Students interested in learning more about engineering are encouraged to review the following information regarding MSA’s Applied Engineering Program.
 Multiple facets of academia are incorporated into the Applied Engineering Program curriculum all of which are in line with the school mission of a continued emphasis on “mind, hands, and heart”.
 A full program description, including required and recommended activities, is listed below.
-As you can see, required activities include both academic coursework as well as extra-curricular activities.
+As you can see, credits earned are based on both academic and co-curricular activities.

-To gain entry into the Applied Engineering Program, students must submit an application which includes a questionnaire and three brief essays.
+To gain entry into the Applied Engineering Program students must submit an application which includes a questionnaire and three brief essays.
 The program is open to students in all grade levels.
-Those who complete the program successfully, in addition to meeting MSA graduation requirements, will receive a Certificate of Completion upon graduation based on how many Applied Engineering Program credits a student achieves during their tenure at MSA.
+Those who complete the program successfully, in addition to meeting MSA graduation requirements, will receive a Major or Minor Certificate of Completion upon graduation based on how many Applied Engineering Program credits a student achieves during their tenure at MSA.

 Additionally, graduates from the Applied Engineering Program will have the distinct advantage of having a robust Applied Engineering Portfolio that may be presented during the selection process to prospective colleges and universities.
 This portfolio will allow program graduates the opportunity to showcase the wide-range of engineering-related achievements that they have accomplished during their tenure as MSA Applied Engineering students.